baosen/installthis/README.md

 ## Usage

-cd into the directory that contains either file CMakeLists.txt or meson.build and execute
+cd into a directory containing CMakeLists.txt or meson.build and execute

 ```
 installthis